 Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

-1) Observation: To resolve an issue, first we need to observe and acknowledge that the problem exists.
+1) Observation: To resolve an issue, first we need to observe, correctly identify and acknowledge that the problem exists.

 Applied to current election issues